 Fill in all of the spaces on your application, otherwise, you may run into delays.
 Giving incomplete or incorrect information can delay its processing.

 The Perkins Loan and the Stafford Loan are both well known in college circles.
 They are the safest and least costly loans.
 They are great because while you are in school, your interest is paid by the government.
 The Perkins loan has a small five percent rate.
 On a subsidized Stafford loan, it will be a fixed rate of no larger than 6.8 percent.

 If your credit is abysmal and you’re applying for a student loan, you’ll most likely need to use a co-signer.
 You must then make sure to make every single payment.
 If you get yourself into trouble, your co-signer will be in trouble as well.

-PLUS loans are student loans that are available to graduate students and to parents.
+There are specific types of loans available for grad students and they are called PLUS loans.
 The PLUS loans have an interest rate below 8.5%.
 While it may be more than other loans, it is cheaper than you will get through a private lender.
-It might be the best option for you.
+This may be a suitable option for your situation.

 Do not think that defaulting will relieve you from your student loan debts.
 The government has a lot of ways it can try to get its money back.
 For instance, it can claim portions of Social Security or tax return payments.
 It can also claim 15 percent of your disposable income.
 This will leave you worse off.